mstksg/inCode/copy/entries/faking-adts-and-gadts.md

 interface SomeNType {
     public abstract <R> R accept(SomeNTypeVisitor<R> visitor);

-    public static <A> SomeNType someNType(NType<A> nt, A val) {
+    // use a factory method here, or a generic subclass would work too public static <A> SomeNType someNType(NType<A> nt, A val) {
         return new SomeNType() {
             @Override